ElementsProject/peerswap/docs/signetguide.md

 # start elements
 elementsd --daemon

+# NOTE: liquid-testnet must be synced in order for the plugin to work
 ```
 ## C-lightning
 note: until c-lightning 0.11 we need to compile ourselves in order to get the necessary sendcustommsg command